Bausch + Ströbel Maschinenfabrik Ilshofen GmbH+Co. KG

 For customers and staff: functional, systematically lean, and highly impressive

-Special machine manufacturer Bausch + Ströbel is driving the multi-stage “Bausch and Ströbel 2020” general development plan with the support of Ingenics AG.
+Special machine manufacturer Bausch + Ströbel is driving the multi-stage “Bausch and Ströbel 2020” general development plan with the support of Ingenics.
 It is foreseeable that this ambitious program will now be fully implemented by the target deadline.
 The largest new construction project in more than 40 years of company history began in the spring of 2011 – not a simple industrial hall, but an impressive building in three parts at the headquarters in Ilshofen.

 - General development planning